doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 Scalar Column Hydration
 ^^^^^^^^^^^^^^^^^^^^^^^

-If your query returns just **one column**, the result looks something like this:
+If your query returns **one column**, the result may look like this:

 .. code-block:: php